pahowart/ampread/README.md

 1. Raspberry Pi Model 2B, but should work on any model.

-2. ADS1015 Analog Digital convertor.
+2. ADS1015 Analog Digital converter.
 I like this unit as it has a GAIN function built in.

 3. SCT-013 Split winding current sensor.
 This is the type that is calibrated to output 1V for 30A.